 The register aims:

-The Cambridgeshire and Peterborough Community Risk Register is a living document that details the risks within Cambridgeshire.
-A ‘risk’ for the purpose of the register is one that can lead to a major emergency.
+The Cambridgeshire and Peterborough community risk register (external link) is a living document that details the risks within Cambridgeshire.
+A risk for the purpose of the register is one that can lead to a major emergency.